WEBSITE PRIVACY STATEMENT

 We may share personal information within the Judicial Commission of Victoria and with third parties including the judicial officer or VCAT member your complaint relates to, relevant heads of jurisdiction, members of an investigating panel, members of the Board of the Judicial Commission, the IBAC, the Victorian Inspectorate, the Attorney General and the Governor.
 The types of third parties to whom we may disclose that personal information includes our service providers who assist us in providing this website and our products and services such as organisations who provide archival, auditing, professional advisory, banking, mailhouse, delivery, recruitment, call centre, technology, research, utility and security services.
 We may also disclose your personal information to third parties acting on your behalf, for example your solicitor or interpreter.

-If your complaint is deemed a protected disclosure under the Protected Disclosure Act 2012 (Vic) then it will be subject to greater protections and restrictions.
+If your complaint is deemed a protected disclosure under the Public Interest Disclosures Act 2012 (Vic) then it will be subject to greater protections and restrictions.

 We have implemented technology and security policies, rules and measures to protect the personal information that we have under our control.
 However, you should be aware that there are risks in transmitting information across the internet.
 So while we strive to protect such information, we cannot ensure or warrant the security of any information transmitted to us online and individuals do so at their own risk.